Primitive Race

 Primitive Race published an interview featuring Graham Crabb on YouTube on September 26, 2013, detailing how the band collaborates, produces and constructs their music.

 On March 10, 2015, Primitive Race announced the release of their first E.P.
 "Long in the Tooth" through Metropolis Records on June 19, 2015.
 The self-titled debut album was released August 7, 2015.

+Primitive Race released their second album "Soul Pretender" on November 3, 2017 with Melvins drummer Dale Crover and lead vocalist Chuck Mosley, just one week before his death.